Gerjinn/Gerjinn-C.-Yallung/README.md

-# Hi there, I'm Gerjinn Yallung!
+# Hi there, I'm Gerjinn C. Yallung!

 Hi there!
 I’m a BS Information Technology student fueled by curiosity and a love for solving tech puzzles.
 I thrive on exploring programming, databases, and innovative tools that turn ideas into efficient, real-world solutions.
 Constant learning and creating meaningful projects are what keep me motivated in the ever-evolving world of technology.